willbeez/ESP32-WiFi-Bluetooth-Android/README.md

 ## Project Structure

-- `esp32_device.ino`: ESP32 Arduino code for reading sensor data, connecting to Wi-Fi, and sending data to the server.
+- `single-node.ino`: ESP32 Arduino code for reading sensor data, connecting to Wi-Fi, and sending data to the server.
-- `server.py`: Flask server code for handling incoming data, storing it in an SQLite database, and serving the dashboard.
+- `app.py`: Flask server code for handling incoming data, storing it in an SQLite database, and serving the dashboard.
 - `index.html`: HTML file for the dashboard, displaying sensor data in a table format.
 - `sensor_data.db`: SQLite database file that stores the sensor data (created automatically when the Flask server runs).